-U.S. Soda Taxes Work, Studies Suggest – But Maybe Not As Well As Hoped
+U.S. Soda Taxes Work, Studies Suggest — But Maybe Not As Well As Hoped

 But there's a catch.
 "We find a very large increase in sales of soda and other taxed products at stores that are located zero to four miles outside the city," she says.

 Basically, it seems that a lot of people in Philadelphia are driving to stores right outside the city to buy their beverages.
-This is especially true in the case of sugar-sweetened drinks; less so of artificially sweetened drinks.
+This is especially true in the case of sugar-sweetened drinks (and less so of artificially sweetened drinks).
 When you take that into account, sales in and around the city dropped about 20 percent, not 46 percent.
 And sales of sugar-sweetened drinks fell even less.

 This gets in the way of both of the city's goals for its soda tax.
-"People are able to maintain their sugar and calorie intake, and the city is falling short in their ability to raise tax revenues, Tuchman says"
+"People are able to maintain their sugar and calorie intake, and the city is falling short in their ability to raise tax revenues," Tuchman says.

 Tuchman and her colleagues are still revising their paper; it hasn't been formally reviewed by other scientists yet.
 Right now, though, it does show some of the difficulties that cities face with their soda taxes.